Martial Arts for Kids – We Give You the Lowdown

-In this article, you will discover the five best martial arts for your kids.
+In this article, you will discover the 9 best martial arts for kids.

 Taekwondo usually sits on the top of parents’ lists when it comes to martial arts for their children.
-But popularity aside, your kids can benefit greatly from studying this art form, including improved balance, flexibility, and muscle strength.
+But putting that aside, your kids can benefit greatly from studying this art form, including improved balance, flexibility, and muscle strength.

-Dutch-Surinamese kickboxer Regian “The Immortal” Eersel started taekwondo at just eight years old.
-He originally took up the martial art to burn energy and learn self-defense.
+Dutch-Surinamese kickboxer, Region ‘The Immortal’ Eersel, started taekwondo when he was eight years old.
+He originally took up the martial art to use up his excess energy and learn to defend himself.

-Because students have to figure out how to avoid being submitted while trying to tap out their training partners, BJJ helps your kids develop patience and problem-solving skills.
+Because students have to figure out how to avoid submitting while trying to force their opponent to submit, BJJ helps your kids develop patience and problem-solving skills.

 Muay Thai is an excellent martial art for your kids.
-Unlike kickboxing, which is also great in its own regard, students of “the art of eight limbs” use knees, elbows, throws, sweeps, and the clinch.
+Often called ‘the art of eight limbs’, it uses elbows, knees, sweeps, clinches, and throws.

-Wrestling is one of the oldest martial arts in the world, as it involves various takedowns, locks, and pins.
+Wrestling is one of the oldest martial arts in the world and involves various locks, pins, and takedowns.

 Because wrestling stands as one of the toughest sports to train and compete in, your kids will have unmatched physical and mental conditioning.

-Filipino-American competitor Brandon “The Truth” Vera started wrestling in college and carried the love of the sport with him into the United States Air Force, where he joined the military’s Greco-Roman wrestling team.
+Filipino-American competitor Brandon ‘The Truth’ Vera started wrestling when he was in college, taking his love of the sport with him when he joined the US Air Force.
+There, he joined a Greco-Roman wrestling team within the military unit.

 Created as far back as the 1300s, karate is the most used martial arts in the world.
-There are no weapons involved, and the focus is on a full-body workout.
+Using no weapons, the focus is on a full-body workout.
 Most traditional karate classes teach students the deep-rooted philosophy that’s a crucial element in the discipline.
 The emphasis is placed firmly on improving the self in daily life, and in a conflict scenario, looking inward instead of at the opponent.

-The focus of kung fu is on balance and relaxation techniques.
-Strikes are usually performed moving forward in close proximity to your opponent.
+The focus of Kung fu is on relaxed balance techniques.
+Strikes are usually performed with your opponent close, with a forward motion.

-Who it’s for: If your child wants a martial art that involves striking, this isn’t the discipline.
-If learning throws and defense are a high priority, judo is one of the best there is.
+This isn’t the discipline for your child if they are reticent to strike out; however, if learning throws and defense are a high priority, judo is one of the best there is.

 This modern Japanese art is known for teaching practitioners not just how to defend themselves, but also how to protect their attacker.
 This requires a lot of joint locks, throws, and turning movements that allow you to use your opponent’s momentum against them.

-It is a way of learning that winds up being safer for kids to learn since the risk of injury is low compared to other martial arts.
-Aikido also does well at teaching kids how to properly fall down without hurting themselves.
-It is something that can translate into keeping your kids safe in other sports and physical activities.
+Aikido is a safe discipline for kids to learn since the risk of injury is low compared to other martial arts, and as such is great for teaching kids to fall correctly, translating across into other sports and physical activities.